Dental extractions can be beneficial for children under the right situation.

 What is a dental extraction?

-A dental extraction is simply a tooth extraction!
+An Aurora dental extraction is simply a tooth extraction!
 There is nothing to be afraid of, and there are a few reasons why a tooth extraction in Aurora may need to take place.
 Common reasons for extractions include wisdom teeth coming in that need to be removed, crowded teeth, and tooth decay.
 If you have any questions, please give us a call.

 How painful is a tooth extraction?